ibm-cloud-docs/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 ### ACLs
 {: #ACLs}

-The VPC+ tool does not translate network or host-based ACL rules.
+The VPC+ tool does not convert network or host-based ACL rules.
 You will need to add these rules when editing your discovered resources or after you provision your VPC environment.

 For port-based ACLs that are configured with RFC1918 a network address, the port ACLs are migrated but the address will change to `Any`.
 For example, the following VRA configuration: